-- In most of the Lhasa Block, the thickness of the thermal lithosphere exceeds 200 km and surface heat flow is low, 40-45 mW/m2.
-A block with a similar cratonic thermal structure is also present in eastern Tibet (beneath the eastern segment of the Qiangtang and Songpan-Ganzi Blocks at ~96-98° E).
-Thick thermal lithosphere in southern and eastern Tibet is likely to represent ongoing underthrusting of the Indian lithosphere; its northern limit may mark the longitudinally variable northern extent of the Indian plate to 33-36° N. Alternatively, in eastern Tibet, where thick lithosphere is observed beneath the Bangong-Nujiang and Jinsha River sutures, it may be associated with Tethyan paleo-slabs.
-In far-western Tibet (74-78° E), the thick lithosphere continues northwards to the margin of the Tarim Craton. - We identify the North Tibet Anomaly (~84-92° E/~33-38° N) south of the Altyn-Tag fault in the central Qiangtang and Songpan-Ganzi Blocks.
-In this North Tibet Anomaly zone, the lithosphere is very thin (<80 km) and surface heat flow is very high (>90 mW/m2) in a region with inefficient seismic Sn propagation and low Pn velocity.
-The anomaly may be caused by lithosphere delamination and asthenospheric upwelling in the area between the northernmost extent of the northward subducting Indian plate and the southernmost extent of the southward subducting the Asian plate. - The Tarim Craton, where data on the Moho depth are available, and the northwestern part of the Yangtze Craton have typical cold and thick (200-240 km)

-cratonic lithosphere, whereas the lithosphere thickness is 120-180 km in western North China Craton.
-In the Qaidam deep sedimentary basin the lithosphere is 100-120 km thick.
+- In most of the Lhasa Block, the thickness of the thermal lithosphere exceeds 200 km and surface heat flow is low, 40-45 mW/m.
+A block with a similar cratonic thermal structure is also present in eastern Tibet (beneath the eastern segment of the Qiangtang and Songpan-Ganzi Blocks at ~96-98°E).
+Thick thermal lithosphere in southern and eastern Tibet is likely to represent on-going underthrusting of the Indian lithosphere; its northern limit may mark the longitudinally variable northern extent of the Indian plate to 33-36°N. Alternatively, in eastern Tibet, where thick lithosphere is observed beneath the Bangong-Nujiang and Jinsha River sutures, it may be associated with Tethyan paleo-slabs.
+In far-western Tibet (74-78°E), the thick lithosphere continues northwards to the margin of the Tarim Craton. - We identify the North Tibet Anomaly (~84-92°E/~33-38°N) south of the Altyn-Tag fault in the central Qiangtang and Songpan-Ganzi Blocks.
+In this North Tibet Anomaly zone, the lithosphere is very thin (<80 km) and surface heat flow is very high (>90 mW/m) in a region with inefficient seismic Sn propagation and low Pn velocity.
+The anomaly may be caused by lithosphere delamination and asthenospheric upwelling in the area between the northernmost extent of the northward subducting Indian plate and the southernmost extent of the southward subducting the Asian plate. - The Tarim Craton, where data on the Moho depth are available, and the north-western part of the Yangtze Craton have typical cold and thick (200-240 km) cratonic lithosphere, whereas the lithosphere thickness is 120-180 km in western North China Craton.
+In the Qaidam deep sedimentary basin the lithosphere is 100-120 km thick. - The strongly heterogeneous lithospheric thermal structure in Tibet and the surrounding blocks suggests that an interplay of several mechanisms maintains the high elevation of Tibet.